Home » Blog » Anti-Aging Weight Loss » Nootropics for Weight Loss: Helpful or Harmful?

 Green tea extract contains caffeine, which as mentioned above, may suppress appetite and stimulate metabolism.

-It also contains antioxidants which may also increase the amount of calories your body burns.
+It also contains antioxidants which may increase the calories your body burns.

-A 2016 randomized, double-blind, placebo-controlled clinical trial reported that green tea extract reduces body weight without side effects on more than 100 women.
+A 2016 randomized, double-blind, placebo-controlled clinical trial reported that green tea extract reduces body weight without side effects in more than 100 women.

 3. L-Carnitine